Club Adventures Logo

 Intrepid's Local Operator: +49 8024 4679 540

-We recommend packing light and smart for this trip as you'll be required to carry your own luggage between train and bus stations and hotels, which can include going up and down multiple flights of stairs, and across cobblestones.
+We recommend packing light and smart for this trip as you'll have to carry your own luggage through train stations and to hotels.
+This can include going up and down multiple flights of stairs and across uneven cobblestones.

 The accommodation we use in Cesky Krumlov is full of character and perfectly represents the spirit of a medieval central European town.
 This means that the comfort level may be slightly lower compared to the rest of the accommodation used on this trip, however the rustic charm makes up for this.